djordjethai/OpenaiST/README.md

 ## Import Statements uputstvo.py

-The code begins with import statements to bring in the necessary libraries and modules:
+The code begins with import statements to bring in the necessary libraries and modules: šđčćž

 - `streamlit as st`: The Streamlit library is used for creating the user interface.
 - `pandas as pd` and `numpy as np`: These libraries are used for data manipulation and generation.